-If you were to fully relax the top of your head onto the floor, your neck effectively would become a column supporting your body weight, and that defeats the purpose of the rabbit pose.
+If you were to relax the top of your head onto the floor thoroughly, your neck effectively would become a column supporting your body weight, and that defeats the purpose of the rabbit pose.

 You want to lengthen your neck, not compress it.